JO3-W3B-D3V/ToolKit-JS/docs/README.md

 ### So what now?
 From this moment on, I plan to continue development on ToolKitJS, I also plan to begin uploading content and features later today(_21/02018_).

+## So What's Included?
+Here's a list of features to expect:

+- AJAX
+- Promises
+- Multi Threading
+- Template Engine
+- Asynchronous Features
+- Utilities
+  - Event Handler
+  - DOM Selector
+  - etc.

+As you can see above, there's not a great deal of features included, _unlike version 1_, but the features that are included are pretty darn useful and powerful tools.
+You should take note that I've personally decided to drop support for IE9, if your target audience uses stone age technology, then I suggest you look through the half finished version 1 code and take what you like.
+I'm only dropping support for IE9 simply because it cannot handle features such as multi threading, there may be work around's, but as I aim to keep this library lightweight, I will not include such features.